 General administrative costs are recorded in cost pools.
-The costs are partially recovered from special revenue funds based on negotiated indirect rates with the Texas Health and Human Services Commission, which is the Council's designated cognizant agency for the negotiation and approval of indirect rates for use of federal and state grants.
+The costs are partially recovered from special revenue funds based on negotiated indirect rates with the U.S. Department of Interior, which is the Council's designated cognizant agency for the negotiation and approval of indirect rates for use of federal and state grants.
 Indirect costs are defined by the U.S. Office of Management and Budget as costs "(a) incurred for a common or joint purpose benefiting more than one costs objective, and (b) not readily achieved."
-The Council uses an interim and final rate structure.
+The Council uses a provisional and final rate structure.
 The rates are submitted with the cognizant agency annually based on projected costs submitted on a cost allocation plan.
 The negotiated rates approved are used for billing purposes.
 Indirect costs are included in the program expenses for individual activities in the statement of activities.